 That’s not to say that you should get too carried away.
 Audio tends to get rather compressed in the middle without a lot of range, so you’re left with a bit of bass and a slightly harsh high end.
 Really, you can’t expect a lot more given the Echo Dot’s small dimensions.
 But for occasional music or listening to the radio, Amazon has made a product that does either job well and I no longer felt myself wishing I had an external set of speakers.

 You can boost the sound quality even further.
 If you make a stereo pair (see, how to create an Amazon Echo stereo pair for more information) you can get proper stereo separation, using one Echo Dot for the left channel and one for the right channel.
 You can even add a Sonos SUB to improve the bass.
-Both tricks work to a degree, but you don’t get the full experience
+Both tricks work to a degree, but the slightly limited audio of the Echo Dot means that you get marginal improvements and it’s better to use the more powerful Echo devices in these modes.

 If you do want to listen to music more regularly, then the current Amazon Echo is a better choice, or even better still, go with the Sonos One.
 If you want to keep it in the Amazon family, two Echo Plus (2nd Gen) speakers and a SUB make a great mid-range system.